Feelings Of Self-consciousness

 How is asymmetry corrected?

 Like most cosmetic breast surgeries, treating asymmetry usually involves an outpatient procedure.
-Dr. Golger and Dr. Romy can balance out your breasts with a variety of techniques, but the most common one is breast augmentation in Oshawa & Toronto.
+Dr. Golger and Dr. Romy can balance out your breasts with a variety of techniques, but the most common one is breast augmentation in Whitby & Toronto.
 Through surgical placement of breast implants (often in different sizes), we can improve breast symmetry with excellent precision.

-To learn more about breast asymmetry correction, we invite you to schedule a personal consultation at our Oshawa & Toronto.
+To learn more about breast asymmetry correction, we invite you to schedule a personal consultation at our Whitby & Toronto.
 You will have the opportunity to personally review our breast gallery of patient photos with Dr. Golger and Dr. Romy.
 He will answer your questions and determine if breast asymmetry treatment can address your concerns.

 What happens after surgery?